clj-commons/seesaw/README.md

                     [org.clojure/clojure-contrib "1.2.0"]
                     [seesaw "1.0.1"]])

-_Replace the Seesaw version with whatever the latest version tag is in case I forget to update this._
+_Replace the Seesaw version with whatever the latest version tag is in case I forget to update this.
+See below!_

 Now edit the generated `src/hello_seesaw/core.clj` file: